Academic Year: 2018/2019

 Double degree in Italian Studies – Italian Studies and History of Art with the University College London

-Regarding the available spaces, there are 23 spots reserved for non-EU students, of which 2 spaces are reserved for Chinese students, living in China, studying under the Marco Polo Project.
+Quota reserved to non-EU students residing outside Italy: 6 seats, of which 4 are reserved for Chinese students living in China, under the Marco Polo Project.

 To access the course, a previous suitable background is required.
-Each curriculum needs a specific knowledge, which the student should have before enrolling the university, in order to attend the course successfully.
-It is possible to verify this knowledge before enrolling.
+Each curriculum requires specific knowledge, which the student should have before enrolling the university in order to attend the course successfully.
+This knowledge may be verified before enrolling.

 More information on OFA for this programme is available on the webpage dedicated to admission requirements.

-The course offers a basic training in a historic-methodological style (particularly linguistic-philological, literary and historic) concentrating on the linguistic history and the figurative/literary culture of the ancient Mediterranean and Europe from Medieval times to the present day (with specific attention to the Italian rule and more generally the Romanic period).
+The course offers a basic training with a historic-methodological approach (particularly linguistic, philological, literary and historic) focusing on the linguistic history and the figurative/literary culture of the ancient Mediterranean and Europe from Medieval times to the present day (with specific attention to the Italian rule and more generally the Romanic one).

-The Bachelor’s Degree programme offers the basic training that guarantees students the foundation to training courses for secondary school teaching for first and second grade; furthermore, the acquired skills allow students to offer their professional collaboration to public and private companies that deal with: professional training, editorial activity (traditional or online), communication (in a broad sense) and the evaluation and spread of well-being.
+The Bachelor’s Degree programme offers a basic training that guarantees students the foundation for pursuing postgraduate studies; furthermore, the acquired skills allow students to offer their professional collaboration to public and private bodies that deal with: professional training, digital and print publishing, communication and the evaluation of cultural heritage.

 Learning activities comprise taught courses, tests/seminars, workshop-based activities and internships; acquisition of competencies is tested by means of written and oral exams.

-The final exam requires students to prepare a paper under the guidance of a supervisor on a theme of relevance to the contents of their studies (in the form of a critical re-examination of a problem, an annotated bibliography, a partial/complete critical edition or analysis of a text, a source or a historical/modern documentary corpus).
+The degree exam consists in a writing a paper that will be evaluated by the supervisor on a theme of relevance to the contents of their studies (in the form of a critical re-examination of a problem, an annotated bibliography, a partial/complete critical edition or analysis of a text, a source or a historical/modern documentary corpus).
+The written exam will be in Italian except in special cases determined by the candidate with the supervisors and submitted to the Teaching Committee.
+No specific graphic presentation or number of lines is expected.

 Professional Master’s Programmes (1st level) and Master's Degree Programmes